 That quick and dirty sangria you made in your university days probably doesn’t cut it anymore.
 Your standards are higher now, and so are those of your friends.
-And there’s no reason you can’t batch up a damn fine drink for that summer music festival or a party with your mates.
+And there’s no reason you can’t batch up a damn fine drink for your next music festival or party with your mates.

 The drinks you usually associate with a good night out – Martinis, Negronis – are easy to batch up to take to the park or a festival, says Ollie Margan of Adelaide bar Maybe Mae.